spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 This option defines in draft scenarios whether a draft should be activated immediately or not.
 The option only defines whether the attempt should be started.
 If a draft activation is basically not possible, it will not be executed and may lead to errors.
-This is useful e.g. in a list report.
+This is useful in a list report.
 If this option is set to `false`, all uploaded units have to be activated manually.
 Will be overwritten by the `createActiveEntity` option.

 !!! warning